SamGSquared/samgsquared.github.io/content/post/vacuum-tubes.md

 ![SBT-10a Geiger-Muller tube](/tube-images/SBT-10a.jpg)

 The operation of these tubes are extremely simple.
 A very high voltage is applied across the tube.
 When a particle enters the tube, electricity flows across the tube very briefly.
 The simplest Geiger-Muller counter (everyone always forgets about Muller!) is a GM tube, a high voltage supply and a speaker.
 Each time a particle strikes the tube, a click is emitted from the speaker.
 This is where the characteristic clicking sound that one often associates with Geiger-Muller counters and radiation comes from.
 The physics behind these tubes is pretty interesting.
 When the particle enters the tube, it collides with the small amount of gas inside.
-This ionizes the gas and creates an effect called a townsend avalanche, which allows the flow of a brief pulse electricity.
+This ionizes the gas and creates an effect called a townsend avalanche, which allows the flow of a brief pulse of electricity.

 ![GM Counter kit](/tube-images/kit.jpg)